Kate Wiesner: Club career

 Wiesner was drafted by the Washington Spirit with the seventh overall pick in the first round of the 2024 NWSL Draft, the team's third pick of the night.
 She was signed to a three-year contract.
 She made her professional debut as a starter in the season-opening loss to the Seattle Reign on March 17.
 On June 8, she scored her first professional goal, striking the ball into the corner through traffic for the lone goal of the game against the Utah Royals.
 She made 15 regular-season appearances as a rookie, starting 5, as the Spirit finished second in the standings.
 In the playoff quarterfinals, she played 42 minutes including extra time after replacing Heather Stainbrook in a 2–1 win over Bay FC.
 She was unused for the rest of the playoffs as Washington reached the 2024 NWSL Championship, losing to the Orlando Pride.

 After missing several months with a hip injury, Wiesner made her first appearance of the season in a 0–0 draw with the San Diego Wave on June 22, 2025.
 She scored her only goal of the season on August 23, lifting a cross that found its way into the net, in a 3–2 win over Bay FC before an NWSL record crowd at Oracle Park.
 She played in 13 league games, starting 10, as the Spirit again placed second in the table.
 In the playoffs, she played almost 90 minutes including extra time after replacing an injured Gabrielle Carle in the quarterfinals against Racing Louisville.
 Washington advanced on penalties after a 1–1 draw.
 With Carle still injured, Wiesner played the entire 2–0 semifinal win against the Portland Thorns.

 International career

 Wiesner was called into training with the United States under-15 team in 2015, becoming team captain of that age level.
 Shen joined the under-17 team, initially playing up two age groups, and was part of the squads at the 2016 CONCACAF Women's U-17 Championship, the 2016 FIFA U-17 Women's World Cup, and the 2018 CONCACAF Women's U-17 Championship.
 She missed the 2018 FIFA U-17 Women's World Cup due to injury.
 She also played friendly tournaments at the under-19 and under-23 levels.

 Wiesner was called up as a training player for head coach Emma Hayes's first senior national team camp in June 2024.
 In November 2025, she earned her second call-up before a pair of friendlies against Italy.
+On November 28, 2025, Wiesner made her international debut in a 3–0 victory over Italy.